-Simulation 'Under the Sun or in the Shade' can be paired with the online interactive lessons such as Modeling the Earth's Climate found at [link http://has.portal.concord.org/browse/investigations/56]
+This simulation can be paired with online interactive lessons such as Modeling the Earth's Climate found at [link http://has.portal.concord.org/browse/investigations/56]

 With further support, the activity can used in middle school as a teacher-guided activity.
 Student-centered instruction should be possible with high school and/or lower college classes.

 This simulation compares the solar heating under the sun and in the shade using two temperature sensors.
 The simulation starts at 12am and assumes that the sun rises at 4am and sets at 8pm.

 Passed initial science review - expert science review pending.